akkartik/mu/Readme.md

   - Concurrency, and a framework for testing blocking code
   - Server-like blocking socket/file primitives

-* Higher-level notations.
-Like programming languages, but with thinner implementations that you can -- and are expected to! -- modify.
-  - syntax for addressing modes: `%reg`, `*reg`, `*(reg+disp)`, `*(reg+reg+disp)`, `*(reg+reg<<n + disp)`
-  - function calls in a single line, using addressing modes for arguments
-  - syntax for controlling a type checker, like [the mu1 prototype](https://github.com/akkartik/mu1).
-  - a register allocation _verifier_.
-Programmer provides registers for variables; verifier checks that register reads are for the same type that was last written -- across all control flow paths.

 * Gradually streamline the bundled kernel, stripping away code we don't need.

 ---